Refried Black beans

 Thick natural yoghurt

-Black beans (canned and dried) are available form most health food stores, gourmet grocers or Asian supermarkets.
+Black beans (canned and dried) are available from most health food stores, gourmet grocers or Asian supermarkets.
 Canned beans are the perfect stand by fast food if you’re time poor.
 Rinse canned black beans after opening.

 To prepare dried black beans – presoak them the night before at room temperature to shorten the cooking time.
 Drain the soaking water and replenish with fresh water before cooking – this will make them easier to digest.
 Do not salt the water as they will toughen the beans.
-They take about 1 ½ – 2 hours to become tender if you soak them first.
-Allow for ½ cup of beans per person.
+They take about 1 ½ - 2 hours to become tender if you soak them first.
+Allow for about ½ cup of beans per person.